morrislaptop/looped/docs/horizon.md

         'redis:default' => 60,
     ],

-<a name="metrics"></a>
 ## Metrics

 Horizon includes a metrics dashboard which provides information on your job and queue wait times and throughput.
-In order to populate this dashboard, you should configure Horizon's `snapshot` Artisan command to run every five minutes via your application's [scheduler](/docs/{{version}}/scheduling):
+In order to populate this dashboard, you should configure Horizon's `snapshot` Artisan command to run every five minutes via your application's [scheduler](/scheduling):

     /**
      * Define the application's command schedule.